 Important Reminder on Conduct:

-Opent Table MCC as a Church and through its duly authorized representatives and ministry leaders reserves the right to decline and cancel any pending request for Union and/or reserved Union for any offensive attitude, rudeness, unacceptable behavior and language of the couple and/or anyone acting on their behalf, towards Open Table MCC as an institution and towards any of its officers, members, ministry leaders and Pastors.
-If the couple or anyone acting on their behalf also proves to be making things difficult, Open Table MCC may also decide to decline the Union request.
+Opent Table MCC as a Church and through its duly authorized representatives and ministry leaders reserves the right to decline and cancel any pending request for Union and/or reserved Union for any offensive attitude, rudeness, impactful negligence, unacceptable behavior and language of the couple and/or anyone acting on their behalf, towards Open Table MCC as an institution and towards any of its officers, members, ministry leaders and Pastors.
+If the couple or anyone acting on their behalf also proves to be making things difficult or are unable to follow instructions and steps, Open Table MCC may also decide to decline the Union request.
 We also reserve the right to decline or cancel a Union for any harmful risks that may also arise in the process of the Union.